zubeax/zubeax.github.io/_posts/2023-12-07-customizing-k3s.markdown

 tags: raspberrypi cluster kubernetes k3s
 toc: true
 ---
 In the last blog we completed the installation of k3s on our cluster.
-As it stands, the cluster lacks the capabilities to
+Technically we are now good to start deploying applications (e.g. from [docker hub](https://hub.docker.com/)).
+As it stands however, the cluster lacks the capabilities to
 <br/>
 - load balance incoming requests to multiple container instances and to expose services outside of the cluster
 - provide containers with persistent storage